 - Focus on one loan at a time.
 Try tackling one loan at a time to maximize your motivation to pay off your debt.
 You’ll still need to make minimum payments on all your loans, but wiping one loan off the balance sheet can be incredibly rewarding.
-Check out our repayment strategy guide for more.
+Read more about strategies to get out of debt.

 - Refinance.
 Refinancing to a lower interest rate allows more of your payment to go toward the principal, helping you get out of debt quicker.
 But as noted above, this is a much better idea for private student loans, and not so great if you have federal ones.